All Episodes

 Thank you.

-Um I was told that you're running out of time, so I'll try to make my comment brief.
+I was told that you're running out of time, so I'll try to make my comment brief.

-Um I watched the Sarah uh Palin interview this morning on the Today Show, and I realized more than ever that the mainstream media is out to embarrass and intimidate rather than report the news.
+I watched the Sarah Palin interview this morning on the Today Show, and I realized more than ever that the mainstream media is out to embarrass and intimidate rather than report the news.

-Uh she believed she was on this show to talk about the caucus, and of course they brought up um her son that was in the news recently, and she handled herself dignified and professional, and I think she left Matt Lauer and Savannah Guthrie sitting there with egg on their face.
+She believed she was on this show to talk about the caucus, and of course they brought up her son that was in the news recently.

-Yeah, here's well, here's the thing.
+Yeah, well, here's the thing.

-In the pre-interview, and I say this, folks, you know that I have great respect for Mrs. Palin, but she's got to know by now.
+In the pre-interview, and I say this, folks, you know that I have great respect for Mrs. Palin.

 And I think she does.